Patpong: History and ownership

 Patpong gets its name from the family that owns much of the area's property.
 Luang Patpongpanich (or Patpongpanit), an immigrant from Hainan Island, China, purchased the area in 1946.
 At that time it was an undeveloped plot of land on the outskirts of the city.
 A small khlong (canal) and a teakwood house were the only features.
 The family built a road – now called Patpong 1 – and several shop buildings, which were rented out.
 Patpong 2 was added later, and both roads are private property and not city streets.
 Patpong 3 and Soi Thaniya are not owned by the Patpongpanich family.
 The old teak house was demolished long ago and the khlong was filled in to make room for more shops.
 Originally Patpong was an ordinary business area, but the arrival of bars eventually drove out most of the other businesses.

-By 1968, a handful of nightclubs existed in the area, and Patpong became an R&R (rest and recuperation) stop for US military officers serving in the Vietnam War, although the main R&R area for GIs was along New Petchburi Road, nicknamed "The Golden Mile".
-In its prime during the 1970s and 1980s, Patpong was the premier nightlife area in Bangkok for foreigners, and was famous for its sexually explicit shows.
-In the mid-1980s the sois hosted an annual Patpong Mardi Gras, which was a weekend street fair that raised money for Thai charities.
+The Grand Prix, Patpong’s first go-go bar, was opened in 1967, with bikini-clad women dancing on an elevated stage.
+As they were dancing by themselves rather than with men, the bar avoided the legal requirement of having a dance hall licence.
+The opening of other go-go bars followed, and by 1968 a handful of nightclubs existed in the area.
+Patpong became an R&R (rest and recuperation) stop for US military officers serving in the Vietnam War, although the main R&R area for GIs was along New Petchburi Road, nicknamed "The Golden Mile".
+During the 1970s and 1980s, Patpong was the most popular nightlife district in Bangkok for foreigners, and was famous for its sexually explicit shows.
+In the mid-1980s a weekend street fair called the Patpong Mardi Gras took place annually in the district, raising money for Thai charities.
 In the early-1990s, however, the Patpongpanich family turned the sidewalks of Patpong 1 Road into a night market, renting out spaces to street vendors.

 The consequence was that Patpong lost much of its vibrancy as a nightlife strip, becoming crowded with tourist shoppers who ignored the nightlife.
 Nana Plaza and Soi Cowboy drew away many of Patpong's thrill seekers.
 Patpong became a designated "entertainment zone" in 2004, along with Royal City Avenue (RCA) and portions of Ratchadapisek Road, where the largest commercial sex venues are found.
 This designation allows its bars to stay open until 02:00, instead of the 24:00 or 01:00 legal closing times enforced in other areas.

 In October 2019 the Patpong Museum opened in Patpong Soi 2, housing a collection of art, antiques and displays covering 70 years of Patpong's history.
 The privately owned museum was located on the 2nd floor of building 5 opposite Foodland supermarket and below Black Pagoda.
 Patpong Museum closed as of May 2023.